Third Anglo-Afghan War: Kurram and Spin Baldek

+Thal

 Seeing that the situation was deteriorating for the British and seeing an opportunity, Nadir Khan decided to attack Thal.
-As the Frontier Constabulary had abandoned their posts, on the night of 28/29 May the Afghans were able to occupy a tower 500 yd from the fort and from there they were able to set fire to a number of food dumps.
+As the Frontier Constabulary had abandoned their posts, on the night of 28/29 May the Afghans were able to occupy a tower 500 yd from the fort and from there they were able to set fire to a number of food stores.
 This made the situation in the fort dire, as the supply situation had already been low.
 Other factors also stacked up against the British.
 Eustace's force was outnumbered and outgunned.
 He possessed no regular British infantry and his four battalions were inexperienced Indian units, consisting mainly of young recruits.
 After repelling an infantry assault on 29 May, the following day the garrison was subjected to a heavy bombardment from Afghan guns.
 As a result of this, the British decided to bring the 16th Infantry Division, consisting of the 45th and 46th Infantry Brigades, up to Peshawar from Lahore, for the purpose of advancing on Jalalabad and have it move up to Kurram.
 While part of the division was detached to defend Kohat, the 45th Infantry Brigade under Brigadier General Reginald Dyer—who had been at the centre of the Amritsar massacre—set out to relieve Eustace's force at Thal.
-Dyer's force consisted of only one British battalion, the 1st/25th London Regiment, as well as Dogras, Punjabis and Gurkhas, and short of rations and possessing no transport, they were forced to march through intense heat to effect the relief.
+Dyer's force consisted of only one British battalion, the 1st/25th London Regiment, as well as Dogras, Punjabis and Gurkhas.
+Short of rations and possessing no transport, they were forced to march through intense heat to relieve Thal.

 Despite the conditions, however, the British and Indian troops under Dyer's command rose to the occasion and covered the last 18 mi in under 12 hours and on 1 June they ran into a blocking force of tribesman that barred both the northern and southern approaches to Thal.
 Dyer attacked both ends with his artillery, while sending his infantry against the southern approach.
-Unable to withstand the attack, the tribesmen withdrew and as a result the way through to Eustace's garrison was cleared.
+Unable to withstand the attack, the tribesmen retreated and as a result the way through to Eustace's garrison was cleared.
 During the siege, the British suffered 94 casualties, of which eight were killed, four died of wounds and 82 were wounded.